 For more information on subdivisions, read the Subdivision Application Guide (PDF) and Drawing Details (PDF) required for the Application.

 Yes, it is possible to create a separate legal property title by creating a strata corporation and the deposit of a strata plan in the Land Title Office following construction.
 The creation of a strata corporation and a strata plan will require the use of your hired professionals, including a BC Land Surveyor and a legal advisor.
 The strata corporation and strata plan must be finalized prior to the buildings being occupied.

-Fitness: Youth Orientation includes:
+The Youth Fitness Orientation includes:

 For expansions on private property – If you have a valid City of Coquitlam business licence, a valid Provincial Liquor License Amendment (for those businesses serving alcohol) and have unobstructed space on private property adjacent to your business, you will likely qualify for the program.
 Staff will review your submission and if acceptable, will grant you a temporary permit for the outdoor expansion area.

 For expansion on public property – If you have a valid City of Coquitlam business licence, and have a space fronting your business that meets the established guideline for this program, you will likely qualify.